ssigman/Bash-Sub-Shell/README.md

   Literal -> -(ε|-)(Letter | Digit)* | Digit*
 ```
 Since Filename &#8834; Variable, we will require that no variable be named the same as a Filename.
 We can follow the Watt's and Brown's advice for handling the keywords from Filename.
 The lexical scanner should identify any terminal that matches a Variable and create a Token for a Variable.
 The constructor for Token should check the spelling of the Variable and if it is a member of Filename, change the kind of the token to the approptiate value.  *See* pages 123 and 124 for a discussion of this strategy.

+**Note:**  9/24/2019 - The Kleene star has been removed from the Argument non-terminal in the assignment statement.
+Reomving the ability to assign a vairable a list of Arguments simplifies the language.